Welcome to the Monthly Mash, a mashup of tools, tales and tips on customer service and the customer experience from around the blogosphere.

 - Great Customer Service From the Top of the Day to the Bottom of the Day – A truly unique approach to retail customer service that might inspire you to take this approach too!
 We wrote about this in our September post Your Signage Sends a Message: Make Sure It’s the Right One.

-- I Expected An Apology – A pizza place that really understands the value of owning up to mistakes and fixing them.
+- I Expected An Apology (LINK REMOVED) – A pizza place that really understands the value of owning up to mistakes and fixing them.

 - How One Cashier Secured My Customer Commitment to This Business – The quickest, smallest and easiest things can turn a new customer into a lifetime one.